mikebarlow/MyCal/using_events.md

 If you try to use any of the Event functionality without loading the Event Factory an `\UnexpectedValueException('No Event Factory was loaded.');` will be thrown.

-To load any events for the dates you are loading simply call `withEvents()` method:
+To load any events for the dates you are loading, simply call `withEvents()` method when generating a date collection:

     $Calendar = $CalendarFactory->load($calendarId);
     $dates = $Calendar
         ->withEvents()
+        ->dates('2017-01-01', '2017-01-31')
-        ->build('2017-01-01', '2017-01-31'); // Returns date collection
+        ->get(); // Returns date collection

     // loop Date Collection and then loop Event Collection foreach ($dates as $Date) {